 In the first two decades of this century, however, the concept of “dual arming” has gained traction.
 More and more units are arming front line grunts and jarheads with pistols as well as rifles or MGs.

 When I deployed in 1990, the Air Force let me carry a rifle and a sharp pointy thing every day.
-I drew a pistol when I worked certain posts.
+I drew a pistol when I worked certain posts or carried the hog (M60).

 When I deployed in 2008, the Air Force let me carry a rifle, a pistol, and a sharp pointy thing.
 Every day.